vinas94/RainAustralia/README.md

 <br>

 <div align="justify">
 The default network trained for the whole of 500 epochs though improvements were minimal past epoch 100.
 While loss continued to decrease, the change in accuracy was negligible reaching 0.86 for test and 0.87 for training.
-Similarly, F1 score for test data kept oscillating past epoch 100 reaching an average of 0.77.
+Similarly, the F1 score for test data kept oscillating past epoch 100 reaching an average of 0.77.
 However, while overall accuracy is reasonably high, the confusion matrix in Fig 1 indicates stark differences in prediction performance for the majority/minority groups.
-Furthermore the classification report in Table 1 shows that while the F1 score for the majority class was 0.91 it reached only 0.63 for the minority group.
+Furthermore, the classification report in Table 1 shows that while the F1 score for the majority class was 0.91 it reached only 0.63 for the minority group.
 Similarly, the recall rate for the minority class was very low at just 0.55 indicating sub-optimal model performance.
 </div>

                     precision    recall  f1-score   support